-Overview: NAIS schools value the representation and full engagement of individuals within our communities whose differences include – but are not limited to – age, ethnicity, family makeup, gender identity and expression, learning ability, physical ability, race, religion, sexual orientation, and socioeconomic status.
-NAIS welcomes and celebrates the diversity of our member schools; we expect member schools to create and sustain diverse, inclusive, equitable, and just communities that are safe and welcoming for all; we recognize to do so requires commitment, reflection, deliberate planning and action, and ongoing accountability.
+Overview: NAIS schools value the representation and full engagement of individuals within our communities whose differences include—but are not limited to—age, ethnicity, family makeup, gender identity and expression, learning ability, physical ability, race, religion, sexual orientation, and socioeconomic status.
+NAIS welcomes and celebrates the diversity of our member schools.
+We expect member schools to create and sustain diverse, inclusive, equitable, and just communities that are safe and welcoming for all.
+We recognize that to do so requires commitment, reflection, deliberate planning and action, and ongoing accountability.
 The following NAIS Principles of Good Practice for Equity and Justice provide the foundation for such an independent school community.

 Principles of Good Practice:

 - The school establishes the foundations for its commitment to equity and justice in its defining documents (mission, core value, and/or philosophy statements).

 - The school respects, affirms, and protects the dignity and worth of each member of its community.

 - The board of trustees and the head of school articulate strategic goals and objectives that promote diversity, inclusion, equity, and justice in the life of the school.